EMT Program Requirements

 For general questions about our programs, requirements, or help with applying, please email us at: EMSInfo@collin.edu.

-You may apply at age 17; however, all students must be 18 years old in order to attend clinicals and this is a requirement for all course completions.
+You may apply at age 17; however, all students must be 18 years old in order to attend clinicals, which is a requirement for all course completions.

 The EMT Program is a limited admissions program involving a competitive process, and we cap our classes at 24 students per class.